-15. Matthew, Mark, and Luke come from the same general tradition and share many of the same reports about Jesus.
-We know Mark was the earliest, so we can observe how Matthew and Luke embellish these stories from their own cultural perspectives.
+15. Matthew, Mark, and Luke come from the same general tradition and share many of the same accounts.
+We know Mark was the earliest, so it's interesting to observe how

+Matthew and Luke embellish these stories from their own cultural perspectives.